JJSlabbert/Higrow-ESP32-WiFi-Soil-Moisture-Sensor/README.md

 Esp32_SoilMoisture_WebServer_DataLog_Int_RTC.ino requires an micro sd card and internet access to the NTP server after reset.
 It uses the internal RTC of the ESP32 to update the date/time received at reset from the NTP server.
 This is the most power efficient solution, but the time may not be as accurate.

 Full build instructions on https://www.instructables.com/id/ESP32-WiFi-SOIL-MOISTURE-SENSOR/

+I am a hobbyist, not a ingineer or programmer.
+The code is nothing but efficient.
+Feel free to improve.